srgnbkr/srgnbkr/README.md

 # 💫 About Me
-👋 **Hello!
-I'm Sergen Bakır**, a Software Developer with 2 years of experience specializing in Angular and .NET technologies.
-I'm passionate about building robust, scalable applications and delivering meaningful solutions.
+👋 Hello!
+I'm Sergen Bakır, a Software Developer with 3 years of experience specializing in Angular and .NET Core technologies.
+I’m passionate about creating dynamic, user-friendly applications and building efficient, scalable backend systems.

-### 🚀 Expertise
-- **Frontend Development**: Crafting dynamic, responsive web applications using Angular, Bootstrap, and TailwindCSS.
-- **Backend Development**: Building efficient APIs and backend systems with .NET Core, and SQL databases.
-- **Database Management**: Proficient in Microsoft SQL Server,  and Redis for modern application needs.

----
+With a strong focus on delivering meaningful and impactful solutions, I continuously strive to improve my skills and stay updated with the latest technologies.
+I enjoy solving complex challenges and contributing to projects that make a difference.

 ## 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/sergenbakir)